Travel

 DS-2019 Travel Signatures

-Unfortunately, our office is unable to email DS-2019s.
-If you have a J Visa and need a travel signature on your DS-2019, please set up an appointment with an advisor or be prepared to pick up your DS-2019 from Laurel Hall after you submit the Travel Signature Request eform.
+If you have a J Visa status and need a travel signature on your DS-2019, please submit a Travel Signature Request E-form.

 Processing Time

-The updated I-20 with travel signature will be emailed to you as soon as possible.
+The updated I-20/DS-2019 with travel signature will be emailed to you as soon as possible.

 • Passport that is valid for more than 6 months upon your return to the US